Afrikaansche Handelsvereeniging: Kerdijk & Pincoffs

-In 1849, the Rotterdam based merchants Lodewijk Pincoffs and his cousin Henri Polak Kerdijk established a company specializing in the trade of dyes such as indigo and madder.
-In 1857, they began to trade with Africa after they purchased a firm from Leopold Samson, who had had already been trading in Central Africa, likely at Ponta da Lenha, Ambriz, and Quisembo.
+In 1849, the Rotterdam-based merchants Lodewijk Pincoffs and his cousin Henri Polak Kerdijk established a company specializing in the trade of dyes such as indigo and madder.
+In 1857, they began to trade with Africa after they purchased a firm from Leopold Samson, who had already been trading in Central Africa, likely at Ponta da Lenha, Ambriz, and Quisembo.

 A brother of Henri, Lodewijk Kerdijk, was their representative in Congo.
 He established a factory (trading post) at Banana located at the mouth of the Congo River.
 As the Congo River is blocked by numerous cataracts, there were already well-established African trade caravans linking the estuary of the Congo river where European trading factories were located, to the interior.

 Here, the firm Kerdijk & Pincoffs, participated in trade with Congo, selling products such as cotton, cooking utensils, knives, guns and gunpowder, and liquor, in exchange for African products such as ivory, palm oil, and rubber.
 The company expanded rapidly and in 1863, shortly after the death of Lodewijk Kerdijk (d.
 1861) was reorganized as a limited partnership.
 By this point the company had dozens of factories along the Congo River.